 Besides dismissal being the ultimate disciplinary measure, civil servants can only be dismissed on a limited number of grounds.
-Dismissal is regulated in articles 95 - 101 of the LMA.
-Only the Governor, as the authority that is competent to hire the civil servant, can fire him by decree.
+Dismissal is regulated by the LMA.
+Only the Governor as the authority that is competent to hire the civil servant can dismiss them by decree.
 Following are the different grounds for dismissal.

 Dismissal upon own request

-When a civil servant wants to resign he has to give notice.
+When a civil servant wants to resign he has to give notice and formally request dismissal.
 The discharge is given at least one month and a maximum of 3 months, after receipt of the request.

 Civil servants in temporary service for a specified term or on a trial period, are considered to be honorably discharged at the end of that term.

-Honorable discharge is also given at the age of 60, which is the pensionable age for civil servants.
-For more details on pension, see section E, benefits.
-If Government wants to retain an employee who has reached the age of 60, this can only be done by means of an employment contract.
+Honorable discharge is also given at the retirement age.
+This is the age the employee also becomes eligible for pension.
+For more details on pension, and the upcoming change in retirement age from 60 to 62 years of age, see section E, benefits.
+If Government wants to retain a civil servant who has passed the retirement age, this can only be done by means of an employment contract.